claudefunston/mc_auto_setup/README.md

 Vagrant will provision the machine.
 If asked for network interface, chose the physical one on your system.
 Vagrant can be configured to use a fixed private IP address, but in this mode it acts like another machine plugged into your router.

-Once you have the command prompt back again (Vagrent will show various status outputs), log on to your new box with
+Once you have the command prompt back again (Vagrant will show various status outputs), log on to your new box with

     vagrant ssh